-Expats in Dubai are being squeezed by rising inflation and increasing living costs, according to a new report.
+Expats in Dubai are being squeezed by rising inflation and increasing cost of living, according to a new report.

 In the year to February, Dubai saw inflation rise 0.2% over the 12 months, which was fuelled by a rise of 2.2% in prices for food and non-alcoholic drinks in the previous month.